Silvio Gesell: Economic philosophy

 Under Freiwirtschaft, the most talented people would have the greatest income, without distortion by risk-free interest and rent-seeking.

 The economic status of the less-talented would improve because they would not be forced to pay interest and land rent charges.

 According to Gesell, this would reduce inequality between the poor and the rich.

 Furthermore, greater per capita incomes would mean that the poor would have a greater chance of escaping poverty, in part because poor people would have greater disposable income and spending power.

+Gesell supported freedom of movement and rejected the nationalist and racially oriented blood and soil ideologies of his time.

-Silvio Gesell advocated a world order and considered himself a world citizen.
+Silvio Gesell considered himself a world citizen and advocated a world order, including a voluntary confederation of European states for promoting peace and international cooperation.

 According to his belief system, inspired by Henry George, the Earth should belong to all people equally, with no difference in race, sex, status, assets, religion, age, or ability to provide.

+Unlike modern international institutions like the International Monetary Fund, the World Bank, and the European Union, Gesell favored establishing an International Valuta Association, which would manage a neutral international monetary currency for facilitating global trade and freely converting between the national currencies of its member states, similar to the International Clearing Union proposed by Keynes.

 However, his land reform proposal was different from Georgism.

 He believed that land value taxes could not solve the problem of land rent, as he believed that such taxes could be passed onto the tenants.

 He believed that the private ownership of land should be abolished and replaced by free-land reform, a sort of public lease of land.

 He proposed nationalizing all land from current landowners, with the purchases financed by land bonds that would be paid over 20 years from revenues raised by leasing the purchased land through competitive bidding.

 This would achieve many of the intended effects of Georgism, but with compensation for previous landowners, and with no need to repeatedly reappraise land values.